imbasimba/toasty/docs/cli/tile-wwtl.rst

 The ``WWTL-PATH`` argument gives the filename of the input WWTL file.
 This file should contain one layer, which should be an image-set layer.
 The WWTL file will include the contents of the associated image as well.
+The source image should be in a tangential (gnomonic) projection on the sky.

 The ``--outdir DIR`` option specifies where the output data should be written.
 If unspecified, the data root will be the current directory.